Howie Pyro Jacket With Many Buttons in a glass case

 Howie Pyro was a world-renowned DJ, musician, collector, archivist, historian, and writer who was a ubiquitous vital force in the bicoastal punk, proto-goth, garage, R&B, drag, monster, and cinema scenes for decades.
 This downtown legend and member of original 1977 CBGB punks The Blessed, glam punk innovators D-Generation, and rock stars Danzig, who then became a prolific professional deep cuts vinyl DJ, spent half-a-century ravenously exploring a rainbow of subcultures and accumulating weird and wonderful objects as souvenirs along the way.
 Though eventually also known for his hoarding and collecting, Pyro generously shared his knowledge with generations of disciples and wanted to make these exquisite curiosities accessible to all - eventually scheming to exhibit them as nightlife decor.
 The walls and shelves of the 96 Tears bar realize Howie’s dream as they’re adorned with his original posters, tchotchkes, and other extraordinary artifacts like the original promotional fruit company ashtray he discovered Andy Warhol lifted for The Velvet Underground & Nico LP cover (and wrote about in Dangerous Minds), the “Free Sid Vicious” shirt that punk’s original poster child left at Howie’s apartment before his legendary demise, the original art Ed “Big Daddy” Roth “Rat Fink” gifted Pyro (who penned his 1992 biography Confessions of a Rat Fink), a gold record The Ramones presented to Howie for their debut LP, a Dead Boys bass case that became his own, and an unimaginable array of other authentic subcultural wonders from across the edges of the 20th Century subterrain that found their way into Howie’s orbit.

-96 Tears NYC
+96 Tears NYC interior including bar, seats, and lighting

 The upstairs of this wood-paneled double-decker wonder bar is illuminated by the glow and raw analog rumble of an original 1973 Seeburg Matador 45 jukebox stocked with a mix of classic rock’n’roll by the likes of Link Wray, The Sonics, The Ronettes, Little Richard, and The Stooges mixed with obscurities from the 1950s to the 1970s.
 While wallet-friendly beer and well drinks will be available, the star of the show is the craft cocktail menu with playful names that reference the broad majesty of rock’n’roll subculture - Funky But Chic, Sally Can’t Dance, The Goo Goo Muck, etc. The cozy lower level, 96 Tears’ Cabin Down Below, offers a similar sound and decor but in a dark intimate candle-lit atmosphere.
 96 Tears aims to be the downtown rock’n’roll bar that dreams are made of - a warm convivial place to meet, drink, talk, get lost, and let loose in an unpretentiously authentic yet unapologetically eccentric atmosphere.